Explainer: The jet subsidy row that threatens transatlantic trade war

 What happens next?

-A report from WTO arbitrators authorising the United States to impose tariffs may be made public next week.
+A report from WTO arbitrators authorizing the United States to impose tariffs will be made public on Wednesday.
 This must be signed off by the WTO’s Dispute Settlement Body.

 Can the EU retaliate?